 While it is best to assume that all records concerning students are covered by FERPA, there are exceptions which allow Elon to disclose certain records, even though they contain student educational records.

 - Disclosing with Permission from the Student: Educational records may be shared when a student has given written permission to do so.
-In most cases, this takes the form of a “FERPA Release” which is available on Elon’s Registrar website.
+In most cases, this takes the form of a “FERPA Release.”
 A release can be limited to allow disclosure only for certain records or under certain circumstances.
+Elon University has a standard release on the Registrar’s website that includes information related to Student Care records.

 - Disclosing with University Officials with a Legitimate Educational Interest: The exception most used to conduct normal university functions is the “legitimate educational interest exception.”
 Under this exception, student educational records can be disclosed to “school officials . . . whom the . . . institution has determined to have legitimate educational interests” – meaning they need this information to adequately perform their job functions and duties.
 Staff in Student Care and Outreach generally have a “need to know basis” for any educational records relating to students brought to their attention or when they are managing their cases.
 Thus, any records relating to to that student (including performance, attendance, behavior in class, etc.) can and (likely) should be disclosed.